anttiharju/bachelors-thesis/README.md

 ## Grading

 The thesis (7 cr) was given the grade 4.
+[The full assessment statement is available in Finnish.](LAUSUNTO.md)

 | ASSESSMENT                                                   | 5 | 4 | 3 | 2 | 1 | 0 |
 |--------------------------------------------------------------|---|---|---|---|---|---|